LearnOnDemandSystems/docs/tms/tms-administrators/courses-and-activities/labs/add-labs.md

+---
+title: "How do I add labs to my course?"
+isPublished: true
+---

 # How do I add labs to my course?

 > [!Alert] Please be aware that not all functionality covered in this and linked articles may be available to you.